Skip to content

 Global concurrency limit

-alt text Exlanational diagram
+alt text Explanational diagram

 In our cluster no global concurrency is set by configuration, but by the hardware size.
 Our goal is to always use maximally the whole clusters for runners, so there is no hardcoded number for limitation.
 Still there exist a limit which globally borders the global concurrency, this limit is lower then total sum of each runner concurrences limits.